smatechnologies/ibm-i-agent-docs/docs/message-management/details.md

+---
+sidebar_label: 'How the LSAM Message Management Works'
+---

-## How the LSAM Message Management Works
+# How the LSAM Message Management Works

 The IBM i LSAM Message Management server performs the task of surveying message queues, looking for messages that conform to registered message